PaulAndreRada/craneo/README.md

 ###Create a list for your responses
 In order for the bot to read your response you'll need to create a `response-list.js` file.
-Inside `response-list.js` create the main `responseList` array and import the `hello-world.js` response function into this file.
-It will serve as the root response list for all of your bot’s commands and responses.
+Inside it create the main `responseList` array and import the `hello-world.js` response function into this file.
 ```js
 var helloWorld = require('./hello-world.js');